microsoft/industry/telco/referenceImplementation/readme.md

 ### Optional pre-requsites

 The deployment experience in Azure portal allows you to bring in existing (preferably empty) subscriptions dedicated for the platform part of the Azure for Telco architecture.
-It also allows you to bring existing subscriptions that can be used as the initial operator landing zones for your carrier grade workloads.
+It also allows you to bring existing subscriptions that can be used as the initial operator landing zones for your carieer grade workloads.

 ## Step by step guidance

+This section will explain the deployment experience and the options provided for Azure for Telco reference implementation.

 When you click on [*Deploy to Microsoft Cloud*](https://aka.ms/afoRi), it will start the deployment experience in the Azure portal into your default Azure tenant.
 In case you have access to multiple tenants, ensure you are selecting the right one.